+Many of the relevant initiatives could be brought together as nudge architects.
 Then the water companies and the entity emerging from WEF as the CDB, will be nudging people by conducting a campaign to persuade customers to save water within that framework.
 The balance of the national and local messages is likely to vary from region to region according to water stress.
-Indeed, a further question by the WCWC was... does the WEC provide the national message framework for water companies to use or does it do some messaging itself and that would be a key part of its remit and affect its budget and the skills of its employees and CDB board members?
 A major challenge in the initial stages must be to define exactly what remit the CDB will have.
-The CDB might need a media advisory panel and a technical advisory panel .
+The CDB might need a media advisory panel and a technical advisory panel.
 The WCWC suggested, for example, that metering technology and its universal use and innovative rising block tariffs could provide first steps in the architecture of the nudging processes and this will have implications for both arms of the WEF and its terms of responsibility.
-The WCWC supported the approach to WEL and viewed much of the effort to be helping create an evolving nudge architecture and suggested that these seem good candidates for early investment in the WEL programme.